kedro-org/kedro-starters/spaceflights-pyspark/README.md

 While Spark allows you to specify many different [configuration options](https://spark.apache.org/docs/latest/configuration.html), this starter uses `/conf/base/spark.yml` as a single configuration location.

-### `SparkSession` initialisation
+### `SparkSession` initialisation with `SparkHooks`

-This Kedro starter contains the initialisation code for `SparkSession` in the `ProjectContext` and takes its configuration from `/conf/base/spark.yml`.
-Modify this code if you want to further customise your `SparkSession`, e.g. to use [YARN](https://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/YARN.html).
+This Kedro starter contains the initialisation code for `SparkSession` in `hooks.py` and takes its configuration from `/conf/base/spark.yml`.
+Modify the `SparkHooks` code if you want to further customise your `SparkSession`, e.g. to use [YARN](https://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/YARN.html).

 ### Uses transcoding to handle the same data in different formats